skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 *Josh works at Google, whose sibling company, Waymo, is a competitor to Tesla in the autonomous vehicle space, but the opinions expressed here are his own.*

+[^statement]: Tesla doesn't appear to have made an official press release with their statement, but its reproduced in full at the end of [this](http://abc7.com/automotive/tesla-issues-strongest-statement-yet-blaming-driver-for-deadly-crash/3332186/) article.